5T33Z0/Clover-Crate/Tools/README.md

 Some of the tools don't work if you don't install Clover via the .pkg installer.

 ## Mount EFI
-Lists the availabe Disks, Volumes and EFI partitions it detects and allows you to mount them
+Lists the available Disks, Volumes and EFI partitions it detects and allows you to mount them.

 ## Boot.log
-Lets you generate a Boot log if you are using Clover Bootmanager
+Lets you generate a Boot log if you are using Clover Bootmanager.

 ## Generate Config
 This tools is useful if you didn't have a `config.plist` to begin with and used the Bootmenu GUI to configure the system which is totally possible although it is a rather uncommon approach for configuring a Hackintosh.